junghoon2/kube-books/ch11/rook/Documentation/ceph-filesystem.md

 ```

 Note: If the "preserveFilesystemOnDelete" filesystem attribute is set to true, the above command won't delete the filesystem.
 Recreating the same CRD will reuse the existing filesystem.

-## Flex Driver

-To create a volume based on the flex driver instead of the CSI driver, see the [kube-registry.yaml](https://github.com/rook/rook/blob/{{ branchName }}/cluster/examples/kubernetes/ceph/flex/kube-registry.yaml) example manifest or refer to the complete flow in the Rook v1.0 [Shared Filesystem](https://rook.io/docs/rook/v1.0/ceph-filesystem.html) documentation.

 ### Advanced Example: Erasure Coded Filesystem